 The infestation is of either species X or Y, but you do not know the exact probabilities thereof.

-Your computer has a virus of either type X or Y. You enlist a computer engineer who advises you that only one of these viruses compromises your personal and banking details.
+Your computer has a virus.
+A consultant tells you that it is either of type X or type Y; he cannot tell without further tests, but he is certain that it is not both because they cannot operate on the same machine.
+Virus type X will require your computer to sit at the shop for weeks in order to fix, while Y can be removed in less than an hour.
 Which of the following situations do you hope is true?

-There is a 50% chance that it is virus X that will compromise your personal data, and a 50% chance that it is virus Y.
+There is a 50% chance that your computer has virus X, and a 50% chance that your computer has virus Y.

-Either virus X or Y will compromise your personal data, but you do not know the exact probabilities.
+Your computer has either virus X or Y, but you do not know the exact probabilities.

-You learn that your body has developed a strange pathogen with two possible variants: variant X and variant Y. Variant X is potentially deadly while variant Y is somewhat benign.
+On a routine doctor visit, you learn that your body has acquired a pathogen with two possible variants: variant X and variant Y. Your doctor cannot determine which it is without further tests, but he is certain that it is not both because each one kills the other.
+Variant X is potentially deadly while variant Y is somewhat benign.
 Which of the following situations do you hope is true?

 There is a 50% chance that it is variant X and a 50% chance that it is variant Y.